Lattimer massacre: Background

 The economies of Central and Eastern Europe were struggling in the late 19th century.
 The European rural population was growing faster than either the agricultural or new industrial sectors of the economy could absorb, industrialization was disrupting both the agricultural and craft economy, and there was increasing competition from large-scale commercial and foreign agricultural producers.
 These were the factors that drove most of the mass immigration to the US, where the economy was booming and many industrial jobs were available requiring little English.

-Disproportionate numbers of new Slavic immigrants worked in the coal mining industry; they were among the most exploited of all mine workers.
-During strikes in Northeast Pennsylvania by English-speaking miners in 1875 and 1887, mine owners imported many Slavic miners as strikebreakers, and they were "despised as scabs" by the English-speaking immigrants and American miners of the region.
+Large numbers of newly arrived Slavic immigrants worked in the anthracite coal industry in Northeastern Pennsylvania during the late 19th and early 20th centuries.
+Like many immigrant groups, they often took dangerous, low-paying jobs under harsh conditions and faced significant exploitation by mine operators.
+During periods of labor unrest, some mine owners recruited newly arrived immigrants to continue mine operations during strikes, which created tensions between ethnic groups already working in the mines.
+However, many Slavic immigrants were themselves vulnerable laborers seeking survival and opportunity, and over time they became active participants in labor unions and workers’ rights movements throughout the coal industry.
 Conditions in coal mines of the late 19th century were harsh.
 Mine safety was so poor that 32,000 miners in Northeast Pennsylvania had died since 1870.
 Wages, already low in a competitive industry, fell 17% during the mid-1890s after a coal industry slump.

 Although wages had improved to some extent by the fall of 1897, anthracite coal companies in the region cut wages and consolidated operations within the mines, often worsening working conditions.
 In some cases, companies forced workers to lease homes from the company and required them to see only company doctors when injured.